sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ## Don't kill a worker instantly.

-Give it a grace period to shut down cleanly.
+Give it a grace period to do clean up.

 ### When a server closes,
 ### need to clean up:
 * In-flight requests.
-* HTTP keep-alive TCP connections.
+* HTTP keep-alive (open TCP) connections.